 As I reflect on my visit to this pristine continent, it is true to say that there was something to see during every waking moment.
 If the wildlife was hidden for a few minutes, then I just sat back in awe of the huge icebergs sailing past, each with its own uniquely moulded shape from decades of floating, rolling, being grounded and floating some more.
 The landscapes of Antarctica are so vast it was very easy to forget the scale of what I was looking at.
 I could stare at mountains as if they were small hills, then see another ship come into view for scale and realise that ship was completely dwarfed by those ‘small hills’.
 At every turned angle was beauty, but not your average beauty – the enormous mountains, water channels filled with ice, a snowy volcanic caldera, porpoising penguins, whale blows, and many seabirds, all add up to one of most outstanding types of beauty on Earth.
 The remoteness is enhanced by pure stillness.
 When the ship is anchored, all you can hear is the silence of the snow interspersed by penguin calls, or the crackle of ice running alongside the hull.

 Despite my lack of belief, there really is no easy way to truly describe Antarctica.
 But however anyone chooses to portray it; I know that I would go back in a heartbeat.

-Penguins, whales and icy landscapes are all on the agenda during our expedition voyage 'Adventure to Antarctica – Highlights of the Frozen Continent'.
+Penguins, whales and icy landscapes are all on the agenda during our expedition voyage 'Antarctic Adventure'.

 Article published on: 16th March, 2018